HTTPArchive/almanac.httparchive.org/src/content/en/2025/security.md

 ### Unsupported policies in `<meta>`

 When configuring security policies, it is important that developers understand how they have to define the policy.
 Some policies can be defined through both a header and the HTML `<meta>` tag.
-However, many policies can not be defined through `<meta>`.
+However, many policies cannot be defined through `<meta>`.
 Developers sometimes make the mistake of trying to configure these policies through the `<meta>` tag anyway.
 Unfortunately browsers will ignore these policies, resulting in inactive security policies.

 <figure>
   <table>